 Several nooks called “Places Away” along the perimeter provide calming counterpoints when children feel overwhelmed and need a moment of refuge.
 Smooth pebble seats offer playful and varied sensory experiences.
 Small water bubblers provide opportunities to touch and hear.
-The custom-built water wall provides immersive touch, sound, and sight experiences without worry of curious children jumping in.
+The custom-built water wall provides immersive touch, sound, and sight experiences without the worry of curious children jumping in.

 Large pebble pavers strategically installed in several of the Places Away heighten sensation and motor skills as children walk from smooth concrete to slightly uneven layers of rock.
-A bench swing tucked within the plants and trees offers vestibular stimulation and opportunity to swing with friends, parents, or teachers.
+A bench swing tucked within the plants and trees offers vestibular stimulation and the opportunity to swing with friends, parents, or teachers.

 All plantings were thoroughly vetted for toxicity.
-An environmentally-sensitive coordinated maintenance program ensures chemicals are used only as a last resort.
+An environmentally sensitive coordinated maintenance program ensures chemicals are used only as a last resort.
 Trees, such as a gumbo limbo and a bay rum were selected for their shape and shade capacity, visual, olfactory, and tactile features, and semi-permeability, so staff can see the entire garden.
 Repeated patterns of planting provide just the right amount of consistency, interest.

 Implications of a Sensory Garden